 Why does so much of the global manufacturing activity happen in China?
 Hint: it is not just about cost.

-Why do so many high tech startups come from the Bay Area even with so many of the top tech universities located in the East Coast – CMU, MIT, Virginia Tech, etc.?
+Why do so many high-tech startups come from the Bay Area even with so many of the top tech universities located on the East Coast – CMU, MIT, Virginia Tech, etc?

 It is proven that human beings use their past experiences to react to current situations, solve problems and make decisions.
 Even robots perform better when they gain different experiences – but not as much with repetitions of the same experience.
 So, it seems logical to say, adding diverse experiences to a person’s life would allow them to use those experiences to solve problems and make better decisions.
 Look at the background of most American CEOs.
 You will find they have worked in very different jobs (gaining different experiences) and most have even lived and worked in different countries.
 Sundar Pichai, Satya Nadella, Bill McDermott, Jack Ma, Kevin Johnson have all gained a wealth of experiences by working in different industries and countries.
 Refer to the article “Diversity and the New CEOs“ by Richard L. Zweigenhaft and G. William Domhoff for more details.